kmuel4/cis202-LiteraryOasis/README.md

 # Launching the Build
-run the LiteraryOasis shortcut file to launch the app
+run the LiteraryOasis.bat file or make a shortcut to run the build

 # Launching the app for development